What Does Investing in Yourself Actually Look Like?

 My challenge for you is to come up with a shortlist of small, low-effort gifts you can give yourself daily, weekly, or even monthly that pack a meaningful punch.

-Grab a sheet of paper, and draw a vertical line down the middle.
+On a sheet of blank paper, draw a vertical line down the middle.
 On the left, write, “I enjoy feeling…” and on the right, write, “Things that help me feel this way.”

 Don’t overthink the words that come up as you make these lists – they don’t have to be your be all end all favorite feelings, or even your Core Desired Feelings (if you’re at all familiar with Danielle Laporte).
 Just let ‘em flow.
 Then on the right side, see if you can think of some small habits, actions, or just things you can make a little time for that help you feel those feelings more often.